robert/robert.github.com/_posts/2017-11-20-how-does-online-tracking-actually-work.md

 ## Conclusion

 Most browsers now have a built-in option to simply block third-party cookies.
 This prevents the particular strain of cookie-based cross-website tracking described above.
 However, as cookies become an increasingly fragile and unreliable tracking mechanism, many trackers are switching to cookieless ways of implementing the same basic structure.
-These methods include exploiting your browser’s cache[LINK], fingerprinting your device[LINK] and using Etags[LINK].
+These methods include [exploiting your browser’s cache](https://robertheaton.com/2014/01/20/cookieless-user-tracking-for-douchebags/), [fingerprinting your device](https://panopticlick.eff.org/) and [using exploiting your browser's cache again](https://lucb1e.com/rp/cookielesscookies/).

 If you want to increase your privacy online, you should start by installing an adblocker.
 Adblockers are important, not because they block ads, but because they block the snooping that goes into selling and serving them.
 Most adblockers (such as uBlockOrigin) block requests from your browser to domains known to belong to trackers, and further restrict the types of cookies that domains can set.
 There’s nothing finer than a completely unpersonalized ad, or at least one only personalized to a website's broad audience segment.

 Even ad blockers don’t keep you private on the internet by any stretch of the imagination.
 Third-party trackers have plenty of options for circumventing their protections, and whether they use them or not is primarily dependent on state regulation and their PR team's appetite for risk.
 First-parties still see everything that you do, and the only way to avoid sending a first-party any information is to close your laptop.
 Using a VPN or even Tor goes a long way to prevent unintentional leakage of your location or identity information, but as long as you use Facebook, Facebook is going to know a lot about you.

-I’m going to be writing a lot more on the subject of online tracking; if you'd like to know more about what advertisers know about you then you should subscribe to my newsletter[LINK] and follow me on Twitter[LINK].
+I’m going to be writing a lot more on the subject of online tracking; if you'd like to know more about what advertisers know about you then you should sign up below and get these essays sent to you via email.